Dola-Shuvi/SteganoPNG/Readme.md

 -----------

 SteganoPNG uses LodePNG to hide data in PNG files.
 It uses the first bit of each color channel, including the alpha channel, of a pixel.
-The program can hide all of the data if there is enough space in the image. **You need roughly twice as many pixels as bytes you want to hide**.
+The program can hide all of the data if there is enough space in the image. **You need roughly twice as many pixels as bytes you want to hide** (Unless compression is enabled).

 > *Only PNG files are supported* to obtain maximum storage capacity within the image.

+Additionally Crypto++ is used to provide AES256-CBC encryption/decryption and compression/decompression support.
+Compression/Decompression is enabled by default but can be disabled via the `--no-compression` commandline argument.

 Installation
 ------------